Meet Rowe’s Board of Trustees

 The Board today is small, but active.
 Board members are passionate about Rowe’s mission and enjoy rolling up their sleeves and getting things done.
 While the day-to-day administration of the facility, management of personnel, and construction of a calendar are the responsibility of Rowe’s highly qualified management team, the Board focuses on overseeing the policies of the corporation, strategic planning, and growing revenue to keep the organization vibrant and healthy.
-In doing so, we scrutinize the income we gain from the activities we offer and pursue fundraising strategies that will help us maintain the current facility as well as provide for future needs.

 Albert E. Mussad, President of the Board, discovered Rowe at the annual Men’s Labor Day Retreat in 1999.
 This gathering of soulful and playful men was the first of many retreat and workshop experiences that have changed his life.
 Albert loves Rowe for the new insight, wisdom and courage all of these experiences have given him.
 Albert is a lifelong learner and teacher seeking self-actualization.
 After 25 years as a teacher of K-12 students, teachers and principals in New Jersey, Albert now helps teachers, principals, and other school administrators in Massachusetts to improve student outcomes.
 He strives for St. Benedict’s compassion, humility, and hospitality in all things, including the call to stewardship as a trustee of Rowe.